Skip to content

 Dogs and humans have evolved side-by-side but they are still quite different when it comes to their digestive tracts and dietary habits.
 We have studied their original environments such as the soils of the African savanna and consulted with top experts in the field of probiotics and microbiology to come up with a combination that reflects healthy bacterial flora of canines.

-• Man being pointed at
+• Man carrying a box being pointed at-Feedback and criticism

 Criticism can hurt a brand, but constructive feedback can help it grow.
 In this blog Dr. Dobias talks about the differences between these approaches, and how to handle the power of influence and opinion with care.

-• Broccoli with vitamins and minerals
+• Broccoli with minerals and vitamins-The nutrient depletion epidemic

 Are you worried that your and your dog's diet is missing something?
 Maybe you're worried about toxin levels in food, the environment, or flea and tick products.
 Let's face it; we can't remove ourselves entirely from our toxin-filled world, but we can do things to reduce our exposure to harmful substances.